Read the Latest

 Newborn congenital anomalies, often referred to as birth defects, have a variety of causes ranging from pregnancy or birth complications to genetic malformations to viral infections in utero.
 In many cases, however, a congenital anomaly may have no known cause.

-The surgical treatment of congenital anomalies is cutting edge at Children’s Hospital of Pittsburgh of UPMC.
+The surgical treatment of congenital anomalies is cutting edge at UPMC Children's Hospital of Pittsburgh.
 Our pediatric surgeons perform many of the procedures using minimally invasive techniques, (thoracoscopically or laparoscopically), allowing for smaller incisions, less pain, faster healing and shorter lengths of stay in the hospital when a stay is necessary.
 Collaborative efforts with the other pediatric subspecialties at Children’s Hospital of Pittsburgh allows for all patients to receive multidisciplinary, comprehensive care.

 Children’s Hospital takes full advantage of a multi-disciplinary team approach.
 A team of experts may include diagnostic screenings and psychiatric support in addition to surgical treatments and referrals to pediatric general surgeons, plastic surgeons and orthopaedic surgeons among others.